Writing For Pleasure: Setting Writing Goals

 Writing Goals, Over Time, Create Self-Regulating And Independent Writers

-If you set a process goal like ‘over the next three writing sessions, you must complete your revisions,’ why not consider that once children have completed this goal allowing them to pursue their personal writing projects whilst the rest of the class finish?
+If you set a process goal like ‘over the next three writing sessions, you must complete your revisions,’ why not consider that, once children have completed this goal, allowing them to pursue their personal writing projects whilst the rest of the class finish?
 Why not make this the expectation after any class writing goal has been completed?
 That way children are always engaged in purposeful writing.

 The Types Of Learning Goals Writing For Pleasure Teachers Will Set: